 The photographs above are courtesy of Carter Fish @carterfish.

-Day 3 of the New England Itinerary
+Day 3 of the 5 DAY New England FALL ROAD TRIP

 Montgomery’s Covered Bridge Capital